Assistive technology use in domestic activities by people who are blind: Introduction

+Through an anonymous online survey targeted towards individuals with visual impairment who have used a tablet or smartphone, Martiniello \emph{et al.}~\cite{martiniello_exploring_2022} report that a vast majority feel as though mainstream devices, such as smartphones and tablets, are replacing traditional high and low-tech solutions.
+This perception, held especially by younger users, exemplifies to both users and developers the importance of awareness of the varied use cases to which these tools may apply.

+Branham and Kane \cite{branham_collaborative_2015} found that the accessibility of domestic environments for blind individuals is closely tied to the competencies and cooperation of sighted co-residents.
+Storer and Branham \cite{m_storer_deinstitutionalizing_2021} examined the unique strategies blind parents develop for managing childcare and household responsibilities, while Storer et al. \cite{storer_all_2020} explored the decision-making processes behind adopting assistive devices.
+These studies suggest that home accessibility is influenced not just by technology but also by household dynamics.

+Existing research also highlights significant barriers to adopting assistive technologies, including usability challenges, accessibility issues, and difficulties integrating high-tech tools with well-established low-tech strategies \cite{shinohara_observing_2007,abdolrahmani_not_2016,abdolrahmani_siri_2018,abdolrahmani_blind_2020,beyeler_towards_2022,ptito_brain-machine_2021,hu_overview_2019,kasowski_systematic_2023}.
+Many of these technologies do not work well enough to meet the specific needs of blind users, leading to frustration and abandonment \cite{shinohara_blind_2009,branham_collaborative_2015,cassidy_identifying_2017,jeamwatthanachai_indoor_2019,gupta_towards_2020}.
+Despite these valuable contributions, there remains a need for a broader and more nuanced understanding of how blind individuals perform iADLs in the home, how they integrate assistive technologies, and what gaps remain.
+Our study expands on previous research by systematically investigating these questions through semi-structured interviews with a diverse group of 16 blind individuals.

-The goal of this study was thus to further elucidate the strategies that people who are blind employ when performing \ac{iADLs} at home and to assess the challenges that they face in these activities.
-In service of this, we conducted a mixed-methods study that combined in-depth, semi-structured interviews with a behavioral task focused on nonvisual meal preparation.
-The main research questions we sought to explore are: \begin{enumerate}[topsep=0pt] \item RQ1: What are the information needs, strategies employed, and challenges experienced by people who are blind when conducting \ac{iADLs} at home, such as cooking? \item RQ2: How frequently and in what ways are tactile and digital tools used in daily activities around the home? \item RQ3: What suggestions and considerations can be provided for the development of future assistive technologies? \end{enumerate}
+Our research aimed to answer the following questions: \begin{enumerate}[topsep=2pt, parsep=2pt, itemsep=0pt] \item What are the information needs, strategies employed, and challenges experienced in domestic activities by people who are blind? \item How frequently and in what ways are tactile and digital tools used in daily household tasks? \item What suggestions and considerations can be provided for the development of future assistive technologies for home use? \end{enumerate}

-By answering these questions, we aim to provide a more in-depth understanding of the specific needs that people who are blind encounter in their daily lives, and the limitations of existing technology in addressing them.
+By answering these questions, we aim to provide a more in-depth understanding of the specific needs that people who are blind encounter in their daily lives and the limitations of existing technology in addressing them.
 Identifying common strategies that people use to master these tasks may benefit others who are blind, and recognizing challenges faced (even with the use of tactile labeling systems and smart devices) may pinpoint opportunities for the development of future assistive technologies.